-From the declaration of bankruptcy, a bankruptcy officer is appointed and is responsible for the administration of the debtor for the purposes of liquidating and distributing the proceeds of liquidation to the creditors, in accordance with their respective rights of priority.
-Commencing from 29 December 2016, as the receiver can be appointed an individual (being a lawyer, an auditor or first rank accountant) certified by the Committee of Insolvency Practitioners and registered with the Registry of Insolvency Practitioners.
+Once bankruptcy has been declared, a bankruptcy officer is appointed and is responsible for the administration of the debtor for the purposes of liquidating and distributing the proceeds of liquidation to the creditors, in accordance with their respective rights of priority.
+Commencing from 29 December 2016, the appointed receiver can be an individual (being a lawyer, an auditor or first rank accountant) certified by the Committee of Insolvency Practitioners and registered with the Registry of Insolvency Practitioners.
 The debtor is deprived of the administration of its pre-bankruptcy estate but is not deprived of the administration of its post-bankruptcy estate.

-A 'judge rapporteur' (i.e., a judge of the Bankruptcy Court) is also appointed to supervise the procedure and submit reports when required; the bankruptcy officer will seek the prior approval of the judge rapporteur in relation to various actions during the performance of his or her duties.
+A judge rapporteur (i.e., a judge of the Bankruptcy Court) is also appointed to supervise the procedure and submit reports when required; the bankruptcy officer will seek the prior approval of the judge rapporteur in relation to various actions during the performance of his or her duties.

 During the bankruptcy procedure, creditors can give notice of their claims to the court and the bankruptcy officer.
-The bankruptcy officer is assisted by the committee of creditors (elected by the meeting of creditors), which also monitors the proceedings.
-Decisions of the meeting of creditors or of the committee of creditors (as the case may be) are required for various matters (including in respect of the continuation of the operation of the business, if considered necessary to preserve the value of the assets); specific majority percentages apply, depending on the stage of the proceedings and the matter on which decision must be made.
+The latter is assisted by the committee of creditors (elected by the meeting of creditors), which also monitors the proceedings.
+Decisions of the meeting of creditors or of the committee of creditors (as the case may be) are required for various matters (including in respect of the continuation of the operation of the business, if considered necessary to preserve the value of the assets); specific majority percentages apply, depending on the stage of the proceedings and the matter on which the decision must be made.
 If at any stage it is determined that there is no cash available to finance the bankruptcy proceedings, the court may issue a judgment ordering the cessation of the proceedings.
-In any case, bankruptcy proceedings will lapse: (i) after a period of 10 years from the stage of the proceedings that is called the union of creditors; (ii) after a period of 15 years from the declaration of bankruptcy; (iii) upon the final approval and ratification of a restructuring plan; (iv) upon completion of liquidation of the bankruptcy estate; or (v) upon repayment of all debts (including interest and principal) which fell due before the declaration of bankruptcy.
+In any case, bankruptcy proceedings will lapse:

+- a after 10 years have elapsed since the stage of the proceedings that is called the union of creditors; - b after 15 years have elapsed since the declaration of bankruptcy; - c upon the final approval and ratification of a restructuring plan; - d upon completion of liquidation of the bankruptcy estate; or - e upon repayment of all debts (including interest and principal) which fell due before the declaration of bankruptcy.

 Debtors that are individuals may apply to the court for their discharge towards their creditors in respect of debts that were not satisfied from the proceeds of liquidation of the bankruptcy estate.
 That application may be filed after the second anniversary of the declaration of bankruptcy or after the date of cessation of the bankruptcy proceedings (whichever comes first) and the discharge may be declared by the court if the debtor is found by the court to have acted in good faith and in a spirit of cooperation at the time of declaration of bankruptcy and throughout the bankruptcy proceedings.
 No discharge can be declared for debts resulting from wilful misconduct or grossly negligent conduct on the part of the debtor.
-These criteria are not examined and the discharge is effective anyway upon ratification of a restructuring plan.
+These criteria are not examined and, in any case, the discharge is effective upon ratification of a restructuring plan.